Howard Vincent

+Life

 Early life and education

 Vincent was born in Slinfold, near Horsham in Sussex, the second son of Sir Frederick Vincent, 11th Baronet, the village's rector.
-His brothers included Sir William Vincent, 12th Baronet, Claude Vincent, who became an administrator in India, and the financier and diplomat Edgar Vincent, 1st Viscount D'Abernon.
+His brothers included Sir William Vincent, 12th Baronet; Claude Vincent, who became an administrator in India; and the financier and diplomat Edgar Vincent, 1st Viscount D'Abernon.

 He was educated at Westminster School and in November 1866 entered the Royal Military College, Sandhurst.

-Lawyer, soldier and policeman

 Passing out in 1868, he purchased a commission in the 23rd Foot (later the Royal Welch Fusiliers).

+Officer, journalist and lawyer

-He was promoted Lieutenant in 1871.
+He was promoted lieutenant in 1871.
 In 1871, he served as a correspondent with the Daily Telegraph in Berlin and then went on to Russia to learn the language and study the country's military organisation.
 In 1872 he began to write articles and lecture at the Royal United Services Institution.
 After his regiment was posted to Ireland later that year, he began to address political meetings on the Irish question, expressing generally Liberal views.

 On 3 May 1873, Vincent enrolled as a pupil barrister at the Inner Temple.
 In that and the following year he travelled to Turkey and again to Russia, learning Turkish (to add to Russian, French, German and Italian, which he already knew).
 He also became an expert on the politics of the Near East.
 In 1874, he was commissioned into the Royal Berkshire Militia as a captain.
-He resigned his commission in November 1875, but a month later was appointed Lieutenant-Colonel commanding the 40th (Central London Rifle Rangers) Middlesex Rifle Volunteer Corps, again resigning his commission in 1878.
+He resigned his commission in November 1875, but a month later was appointed lieutenant-colonel commanding the 40th (Central London Rifle Rangers) Middlesex Rifle Volunteer Corps, again resigning his commission in 1878.
 He continued to write on political and military matters.

 He was called to the bar on 20 January 1876 and joined the South-Eastern Circuit in the Probate, Divorce and Admiralty Division, although he never really devoted himself to the law.
 On the outbreak of the Russo-Turkish War in 1877, the Daily Telegraph sent him to report on the Russian Army, but he was refused permission to accompany the army into the field, as the Russians were suspicious that he spoke Russian and suspected him of being a Turkish sympathiser.